madhav-sharma/aamantran-backend-v0/phase_1_design.md

   - Multiple errors: Collect all validation errors in a list and display as bullet points.
   - Security: Escape inputs in Jinja to prevent XSS (though local-only).
   - Testing: Simulate failures (e.g., invalid group_id) to verify data persistence.

+This appendix ensures the existing design supports data preservation without changing core flows or introducing new features like client-side validation.

 ### Appendix B: Implementing the Ready Update with Auto-Submit and Preserving Incomplete Add Form Data